 To add your new or updated content to the USGS mercury page, send an email to firstname.lastname@example.org with the following information:

-(1) Main heading under which your content belongs (see main headings at http://www.usgs.gov/mercury/).
+(1) Main heading under which your content belongs (New reports go under Featured Publications.
+See main headings at http://www.usgs.gov/mercury/) for other headings.

 (2) Your "headline," such as abbreviated title of new publication; name of upcoming mercury conference; name of new program or study.

 - URL for your program's or study's web site;

 - URL for your USGS report